bobvanderlinden/softwarebakeryblog/articles/windows-install-on-drivedroid.markdown

 # Image creation

-First hook up your phone to your PC using an USB cable.
+First hook up your phone to your PC using a USB cable.

 Next we'll have to create a blank image on your phone.
 On this image we will eventually store the installation disk.
 In DriveDroid we go to the + button and choose 'Create blank image...'.